-When you simulate a model without Connected IO, Simulink does not communicate with the hardware.
 Simulink communicates with the hardware only when the code is generated and the model is deployed on the hardware in External mode.
-Connected IO is an intermediate step in the model-based design workflow that bridges the gap between simulation and code generation by enabling Simulink to communicate with the hardware before deploying the model on the hardware.
+Simulation with Connected IO is an intermediate step in the model-based design workflow that bridges the gap between simulation and code generation by enabling Simulink to communicate with the hardware before deploying the model on the hardware.

 This Model-Based Design Workflow diagram displays a model-based workflow: